Michigan Divorce & Family Law FAQs for Women

 It is possible for a divorce to start as contested and then become uncontested.
 This can happen when you have the help of an experienced divorce attorney who helps you and your former spouse negotiate decisions.

-At Woodford Sathappan McGee, we will prioritize negotiation where possible so that you can come to amicable agreements.
+At WSM, we will prioritize negotiation where possible so that you can come to amicable agreements.
 This saves time and money on court proceedings and allows for personalized arrangements.
 However, if you cannot agree, then we will be prepared to present your case at trial.

 How Long Does the Divorce Process Take in Michigan?